-I hear these statements from hurt and frustrated women from time to time.
+I hear these statements from hurt and frustrated women sometimes.

-This letter is also to you if you have ever felt like men need to take more responsibility for their actions in relationships.
+This letter is also to you if you have ever felt like men need to put more effort into the relationship, or that men need to take more responsibility for their actions in relationships.

 And the same goes for men, trying to blame women.

-Blame encourages weak Commitment – or pushes him away
+Blame encourages weak Commitment & pushes him away

 Sometimes, when we are angry, we just want the other person to take responsibility, so that we don’t have to feel like we have failed.

-After a while, when you spend too much time pleasing and trying to be nice to men….your pain over unexpressed REAL feelings comes out as blame.
-What else can you do right?
+What else can you do, right?
 Other than to take a jab at another person?
 Preferably the man you were with?

 Can you actually express your anger to men?

 Maybe you just don’t trust him enough yet.
-In which case, express by yourself, to yourself, or with a trusted friend or parent or pet.
+In which case, express by yourself, to yourself, or with a trusted friend, parent or pet.

 If it were me, I tend to go with expressing over not expressing.
-It made me lose one or two men, but it brought the right man; my husband, closer to me.
+It brought the right man; my husband, closer to me.

 Maybe what we want when we blame isn’t a man.
 Maybe what we want is retribution?
 Which is fair.
 But it’s not infinite.
 It’s not loving.
 Which is what your heart truly desires.